runtimeverification/michelson-semantics/USER_GUIDE.md

 The `tzt` test format is similar to the Tezos script format.
 A minimal test must include the `code`, `input` and `output` parameters.
+The  `code` field specifies the Michelson expression to be tested.
+The `input` field specifies the initial stack.
+The `output` field specifies the expected final stack.

 For example, this test asserts adding `5` to `5` produces `10`.